PelmeenidHapukoorega/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 Goal: In this exercise I needed to configure network access to the Virtual machine I had created prior in the last exercise.

+**Note:** This exercise required me to use BASH version of cloud shell for some of the commands.

 Task 1: Accessing my web server

 1. For starters I need to access web server that I had installed prior to this exercise.
 To start things off I used ```az vm list-ip-addresses``` command to get my VMs IP address and store the result as a Bash variable: